Kale-Ko/Kale-Ko/README.md

 ## About Me

 Hello, my name is Kale.
 I am a self taught developer from the US.
 I know how to code in a wide variaty of languages and love to do it.
-Check out some things I've made further down
+Check out some things I've made on [my website](https://kaleko.ga)

-Also check out my website [here](https://kaleko.ga)

 **Contact me:**\
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/invite/pTKcJjwJ3G)